paras1612/Multi_Agent_ROS/README.md

 # mavros
-main commands, control scripts, swarm packages and other essentials
+main commands, control scripts, swarm packages and other essentials.
+Open issues freely of any kind!

 # Requirements
 - Linux (Ubuntu 16.04 recommended)